mailong25/self-supervised-speech-recognition/README.md

  - [Speech2vec](https://arxiv.org/abs/1904.05862) using self-supervised learning to extract representations of raw audio.
 The model is trained on large amounts of unlabeled audio data (500hours), and then used to improve acoustic model training.
 As a result, it significantly outperforms traditional MFCC features in a low-resource setting.
  - [wav2letter](https://arxiv.org/pdf/1609.03193.pdf): for training Acoustic Modeling
  - [kenlm](https://github.com/kpu/kenlm): for training Language Modeling.

+## Install dependencies
+Warning: It make take a lot of time and effort, so be ready for it and stick to the end.

+## Pre-trained models
+Download pre-trained models, including Wav2vec, AM, and LM at this [link](https://drive.google.com/file/d/1q7ReoRT9yeDxVm8Xj521n-c-bIhgcBwU/view?usp=sharing).
+After that, put all files into resources directory